 Because of the structure of the group sessions the group size is normally limited to ten.
 Please contact the convenor for the up-to-date situation regarding the number in the group.

-From time to time we have been contacted by people interested in learning Latin in a beginners’ group and as a result one has been established; it started in September 2016.
+From time to time we have been contacted by people interested in learning Latin.
+There is currently an Intermediate group (founded as beginners in 2016) , and a newly founded Beginners’ group (as of September 2019).
 If anyone is interested in this, please contact me or the Convenor of this new group.